rocky-linux/wiki.rockylinux.org/docs/team/testing/dev_guides/openqa_rocky.md

 1. Define job groups in 'Job groups' menu for groups of tests
 1. Select individual 'Job groups' and decide what combinations make sense and need to be tested

+If you followed the install guide above then the cloned Rocky tests from github.com/rocky-linux/os-autoinst-distri-rocky.git will have pre-configured the admin area of the webUI.
+You may find it useful when reading the following sections.

 Machines, mediums, test suites and job templates can all set various configuration variables.
-The so called job templates within the job groups define how the test suites, mediums and machines should be combined in various ways to produce individual 'jobs'.
+The job templates within the job groups define how the test suites, mediums and machines should be combined in various ways to produce individual 'jobs'.
 All the variables from the test suite, medium, machine and job template are combined and made available to the actual test code run by the 'job', along with variables specified as part of the job creation request.
-Certain variables also influence openQA’s and/or os-autoinst’s own behavior in terms of how it configures the environment for the job.
+Certain variables also influence OpenQA’s and/or os-autoinst’s own behavior in terms of how it configures the environment for the job.

 #### Machines
 You need to have at least one machine set up to be able to run any tests.
 Those machines represent virtual machine types that you want to test.
-To make tests actually happen, you have to have an 'openQA worker' connected that can fulfill those specifications.
+To make tests actually happen, you have to have an 'OpenQA worker' connected that can fulfill those specifications.

 - Name.
 User defined string - only needed for operator to identify the machine configuration.
 - Backend.
 What backend should be used for this machine.
 Recommended value is qemu as it is the most tested one, but other options (such as kvm2usb or vbox) are also possible.